A World War 2 Drama

 The consequences of her choices enable her to survive but at what cost?'

-In France, Doctor Fischer serving in an SS Panzer Medical Division is severely injured.
+1944.
+In France, Doctor Fischer serving in SS Panzer Medical Division is severely injured.
 In the Netherlands a Luftwaffe plane crashes into a hospital.
-Two separate events, yet ones which ultimately play a significant part in a young Dutch woman’s life during the last nine months of WW2 in Europe.
+Two separate events, yet ones which play a significant part in a young Dutch woman’s life and survival during the last nine months of WW2 in Europe.

-Liesbet saves the life of the pilot and tenderly nurses the German deserter Hugo back to health.
-Liesbet, intelligent and ambitious, along with her younger rather wayward sister and unscrupulous dominating father live an otherwise settled life in occupied Holland protecting Hugo.
-Liesbet becomes extremely fond of Hugo but the family are at odds with most of the Dutch population, they suffer hostility, they are on the wrong side, they support The Nazis.
-Then suddenly their prosperity and relative tranquillity is turned upside down with the false announcement of the forthcoming liberation of Holland by the allies.
-The family chooses to flee their home for Germany.
-Liesbet’s father entrusts her to keep safe two valuable oil paintings which her father looted from a Jewish business friend.
+Liesbet saves the life of the pilot and tenderly nurses the German deserter, Hugo, back to health.
+Liesbet, intelligent and ambitious, along with her younger rather wayward sister, Corrie, and unscrupulous dominating father live an otherwise settled life in occupied Holland protecting Hugo.
+Liesbet becomes extremely fond of Hugo but the family are branded as traitors and suffer hostility because they are German sympathisers.
+Then, suddenly their prosperity and relative comfort is turned upside down with the false announcement of the forthcoming liberation of Holland by the allies.
+The family has to flee their home for Germany.
+Liesbet’s father entrusts her to keep safe two small valuable oil paintings which her father previously looted from a Jewish business friend.
 They depart by train along with many other families.
-At the border with Germany Hugo is identified and Liesbet chooses loyalty to her father above Hugo.
+At the border with Germany, Hugo is identified and Liesbet chooses loyalty to her father above Hugo.
 She puts her own interests first.
 A shot is heard.

 Hugo is assigned to accompany a final evacuation of prisoners to the Baltic coast.
-Klara persuades Liesbet to board the German personnel and civilian evacuation ship.
-Both events have devastating consequences.
-Germany has lost its grip on the war; the safety of all Germans is undoubtedly questionable.
-Now totally intent on returning home Liesbet finds her paintings are in fact merely empty frames.
-She is determined to see Fischer, get a divorce, retrieve the paintings in spite of Hugo’s protestations.
+Both Hugo and Klara persuade Liesbet to board the German personnel and civilian evacuation ship taking refugees home, however they don't go.
+German Armies are on the back foot.
+The safety of all Germans which means Liesbet, Klara and Anna is now undoubtedly in question.
+The Russian and American armies are closing in.
+Still intent on returning home Liesbet discovers her paintings have been swapped for blank wooden panels.
+She is determined to see Fischer, get a divorce, retrieve the paintings, in spite of Hugo’s protestations.
 Shortly into the journey the car is ambushed by Russians.
-Liesbet is left for dead.
+Liesbet is raped and left for dead.